 Where to plant:

 Generally, hostas prefer to be planted out of direct sunlight.
 Most will tolerate morning sun, but need shade during the hottest part of the day to look their best.
-Blue, green and variegated hostas thrive in deep shade, while yellow and gold hostas need more light to bring out their colors.
-Hostas are often planted beneath trees, but keep in mind that they don’t like competition from shallow rooted trees.
+Hostas are often planted beneath trees, but keep in mind that they don’t like competition from shallow-rooted trees.

 How to plant:

-Hostas grown in a good loamy soil enriched with organic matter such as compost produce the most luxuriant foliage.
+Hostas grown in a good loamy soil that is enriched with organic matter, such as compost, produce the best foliage.

 Even levels of moisture are preferred, and mulch helps reduce fluctuations.
 Avoid dry conditions.
 Most hosta growers recommend one inch of water per week during the growing season.
 Encourage the roots of your hosta plant to grow further down into the soil by watering deeply.
 Hostas exposed to more sun will require more water.

-Deter slugs and snails by using diatomaceous earth or slug bait; the best preventive maintenance is the removal of weeds and decaying leaves around hostas to keep the area clean.
+The best preventive maintenance is the removal of weeds and decaying leaves around hostas to keep the area clean.
+Consider varieties such as Shadowland® 'Hudson Bay' that have thicker leaves, giving them better slug resistance.

 When growing hosta plants in pots, drainage is crucial.
 Make sure the container has drainage holes and that the potting mix you use promotes drainage.
 Container grown plants will need to be watered more frequently than those grown in the garden.
 Bring your potted hostas into the garage or another protected place for the winter.